icons8/lunacy-docs/docs/tools.md

 If you are using the mouse, just hold down the left mouse button and draw the required path.
 Release the button when you are done.

-Unlike other tools that switch to the select mode right after you create an object, the Pencil tool allows you to create as many objects as you need.
-Each Pencil "stroke" adds a new object to the **Objects** panel.
+Unlike other tools that switch to the select mode right after you create an layer, the Pencil tool allows you to create as many layers as you need.
+Each Pencil "stroke" adds a new layer to the Layer List.
 You can group them later.

 The figure below shows two words *Lunacy* written with the Pencil tool.
 The top one is written in one stroke, while the bottom one is in a stroke per letter (grouped for convenience).
-See how they appear in the **Objects** panel.
+See how they appear in the Layer List.

 {:.is-big}
 ![Pencil tool](public/pencil-view2.png)